TITLE: Community Resource Specialist

-1. Develop, coordinate, and facilitate recruitment strategies for an assigned program or campus.
-Develop partnerships with local community based agencies and high schools in identifying and recruiting targeted student populations.
+1. Develops, coordinates, and facilitates recruitment strategies for an assigned program or campus.
+Develops partnerships with local community-based agencies and high schools in identifying and recruiting targeted student populations.

-2. Develop and implement effective marketing strategies.
-Design brochures and informational fliers.
-Attend college and career fairs and other public forums in marketing the college and various programs.
+2. Develops and implements effective marketing strategies.
+Designs brochures and informational fliers.
+Attends college and career fairs and other public forums in marketing the college and various programs.

-3. Facilitate formal and informal training for faculty and staff on cultural and learning issues.
-Develop curriculum and related materials.
+3. Facilitates formal and informal training for faculty and staff on cultural and learning issues.
+Develops curriculum and related materials.

-4. Evaluate and screen program applicants.
-Assess student needs through interviews or evaluating test scores.
-Advise and assist students in establishing educational and career goals.
-Assist students in the enrollment process including completing admissions, registration, and financial aid forms and referring to appropriate college services for specialized assistance or counseling.
-Develop and implement programs or events to assist students in transitioning to an educational environment.
+4. Evaluates and screens program applicants.
+Assesses student needs through interviews or evaluating test scores.
+Advises and assists students in establishing educational and career goals.
+Assists students in the enrollment process including completing admissions, registration and financial aid forms, and referring to appropriate college services for specialized assistance or counseling.
+Develops and implements programs or events to assist students in transitioning to an educational environment.

-5. Act as liaison with local community organizations.
-Advocate for students in securing identified services.
+5. Acts as liaison with local community organizations.
+Advocates for students in securing identified services.

-6. Mentor, counsel, and advise at-risk, targeted populations.
+6. Mentors, counsels, and advises at-risk, targeted populations.

 7. May develop work sites and/or place students in positions.